10. Representing Marginal Valuation#

 10.3.
 Continuous time#

-A continuous-time counterpart allows us to draw a distinction between small shocks (Brownian increments) and large shocks (Poisson jumps).
-Formally, we consider a continuous-time specification with Brown motion shocks, in other words, diffusion dynamics.
-We then allow for jumps by treating them as terminal conditions where we impose continuation values conditioned on a jump taking place.
-The possibility of a jump will contribute to the value function computation.
-After developing the basic approach we extend the analysis to include robustness in the valuation.
+A continuous-time formulation allows us to distinguish small shocks (Brownian increments) from large shocks (Poisson jumps).
+Let’s consider a continuous-time specification with Brown motion shocks, i.e., diffusion dynamics.
+We can treat jumps as terminal conditions for which we impose continuation values conditioned on a jump taking place.
+The possibility of a jump contributes to the value function.
+After developing this approach, we shall extend it to we include valuations that reflect concerns about model misspecifications, i.e., “robust valuations.”

 10.3.1.
 Diffusion dynamics#